Introduction

 Private Property

 Private property allows people to own their possessions and do with them what they wish (as long as they do not interfere with others’ rights).
-This enables them to take risks such as through investments and entrepreneurship.
+This enables them to take risks through investments and entrepreneurship.

 Incentives and Profit